10:00 AM - 5:00 PM (IST)

 Gratitude-Based Participation

-Participants are invited to express their gratitude through Guru Dakṣiṇā and by supporting INDICA’s work in an amount that reflects the value of the learning and their appreciation for the space being created.
-Such contributions enable us to continue offering these learning experiences and to sustain the broader mission of preserving and transmitting Indian Knowledge Systems.
+Participants are invited to offer Guru Dakṣiṇā in a manner that reflects the value they derive and their appreciation for the space being created.
+These contributions sustain our ability to continue offering such programs and support the larger mission of preserving and transmitting Indian Knowledge Systems.
+To express your gratitude monetarily, please click here.

-Gratitude may also be expressed through time and action, by carrying forward what is received through mentoring, writing, conversations, or other forms of service.
+Gratitude may also be expressed through action.
+Carrying forward what is received through writing, mentoring, dialogue, or other forms of service is equally valued.

 Schedule